 Andrew Mountbatten-Windsor arrested on suspicion of misconduct in public office

+UK police have arrested Andrew Mountbatten-Windsor, the former Prince Andrew, on suspicion of misconduct in public office

-Andrew Mountbatten-Windsor has been arrested on suspicion of misconduct in public office and is in police custody.
+UK police arrested Andrew Mountbatten-Windsor on Thursday on suspicion of misconduct in public office.

-Thames Valley Police confirmed the arrest on Thursday following allegations made against the former prince after the release of millions of pages of files related to paedophile financier Jeffrey Epstein.
+The Thames Valley Police, an agency that covers areas west of London, including Mountbatten-Windsor’s former home, said it was “assessing” reports that the former Prince Andrew sent trade reports to convicted sex offender Jeffrey Epstein in 2010.
+The assessment followed the release of millions of pages of documents gleaned under a U.S. investigation of Epstein.

+The police force did not name Mountbatten-Windsor, as is normal under U.K. law.
+But when asked if he had been arrested, the force pointed to a statement saying that they had arrested a man in his 60s.
+Mountbatten-Windsor is 66.

+“We understand the significant public interest in this case, and we will provide updates at the appropriate time,” the statement added.

-The arrest comes as pictures circulated online appearing to show unmarked police cars attending Wood Farm on the Sandringham Estate in Norfolk, with plain-clothed officers appearing to gather outside Andrew’s home on his 66th birthday.
+The arrest came after pictures circulated online appearing to show unmarked police cars attending Wood Farm on the Sandringham Estate in Norfolk, with plainclothes officers appearing to gather outside his home.

-“We understand the significant public interest in this case, and we will provide updates at the appropriate time.”

 Bookmark popover